Weil2017/serving/README.md

 [README](README.md) | [中文文档](README_zh.md)

-## Difference from origin repo
+## Overview

+As we all know, the machine learning model is the most important "intellectual property" of every AI company, and `TensorFlow Serving` encodes the model in the `Protobuffer` file and loads the model directly at runtime.
+This is likely to cause the model to leak and cause the company Incalculable loss.
 This forked repo provide a way to protect the safety of model files, it uses forked TensorFlow repo [https://github.com/Laiye-Tech/tensorflow](https://github.com/Laiye-Tech/tensorflow) which modified `ReadBinaryProto` function for loading an encrypted saved model(a pb file).
 So the saved model should be ecnrypted by our [ecnrypt tool](https://github.com/Laiye-Tech/cryptpb).

 ## Architecture of encrypted model